Guidance for Plants Affected by Covid-19

-New sites interested in registering for the Challenge for Industry but experiencing non-normal production during 2020 may be concerned about selecting a baseline period that is appropriate.
+New sites interested in registering for the Challenge for Industry but experiencing non-normal production during 2020 and 2021 may be concerned about selecting a baseline period that is appropriate.

 To address these issues, EPA is providing additional flexibility for current and prospective plants participating in the Challenge for Industry that have faced non-normal production and challenges due to COVID-19.